linhub15/hubertlin-site/_drafts/how-i-decoupled-microsoft-identity-core-from-my-app.md

 categories: development
 ---

-During my quest to make my architecture clean there was a huge dependency that needed to be inverted.
+During my quest to make my architecture "clean" there was a **HUGE** dependency that needed to be inverted: <u><em>Microsoft.AspNetCore.Identity</em></u>.
 Many web applications require authentication, so it seems natural to depend on an authentication framework.
 In order to follow the guidelines of clean architecture, it was important that my application's core did not depend on frameworks.
 {: .present-before-paste}

 The project layout follows this structure: